codedbystuart/microverse_personal_profile/README.md

 ## Getting Started

-Clone the repository using the command `git clone https://github.com/codedbystuart/microverse_gitflow_start.git` Navigate into the `microverse_gitflow_start` and run the index.html file
+Clone the repository using the command `git clone https://github.com/codedbystuart/microverse_personal_profile.git` Navigate into the `microverse_personal_profile` and run the index.html file

 You are good to go live 🔥